Image from T'es bonne !

 Concept and choreography Mélanie Cerezo Gobet

-Performance Larissa De villa, Kathrin Knöpfle, Mélanie Cerezo Gobet
+Performance Larissa de villa, Kathrin Knöpfle, Mélanie Cerezo Gobet

 Sound and live performance Annie Aries